Nobiadigital/recruitment-coding-test/README.md

 # INSTRUCTIONS

-Clone this repo, get both the React app and the .NET Core app running.
+Clone this repo, get both the frontend application and the .NET Core application running.

 # Task 1

-Fix the API URL problem in the frontend application.
+Fix the API URL problem in the frontend application so that it can read data from the .NET Core application.

 # Task 1